asyncgui/asynctkinter2/README.md

 - Uses its own main loop instead of `tkinter`'s built-in `mainloop()`
 - Uses its own timer mechanism instead of `tkinter`'s built-in `after()`

-`asynctkinter2`, on the other hand, relies entirely on `tkinter`'s built-in components.
+`asynctkinter2` doesn't do that and relies entirely on `tkinter`'s built-in components.
-This makes it much easier to coexist with other async libraries such as `asyncio` or `trio`.

 ## Coexisting with `asyncio`